kartoza/GeoHosting/docs/src/products/geoserver/guide.md

 ## Creating a Layer

-Now that we have connected to the GeoPackage, we can publish the layer.
+Now that we've connected to the GeoPackage, we can proceed to publish a layer.

-1. On the New Layer page, click Publish beside the countries `layer name`.
+1. On the New Layer page, click Publish next to the `countries` layer name.

     [![](./img/geoserver-img-13.png)](./img/geoserver-img-13.png)

-2. The Edit Layer page defines the data and publishing parameters for a layer.
+2. The Edit Layer page defines the data and publishing parameters for the layer.

     [![](./img/geoserver-img-14.png)](./img/geoserver-img-14.png)

-3. There are three critical pieces of information required on the Data tab before we can even save.
+3. Three key sections on the Data tab must be completed before saving:

-  - **Basic Resource Info** - describes how the layer is presented to others
+    - **Basic Resource Info** – defines how the layer is presented

-  - **Coordinate Reference System** - establishes how the spatial data is to be interpreted or drawn on the world
+    - **Coordinate Reference System** – determines how spatial data is interpreted

-  - **Bounding Boxes** - establishes where the dataset is located in the world
+    - **Bounding Boxes** – establishes the dataset's geographic extent

-4. Locate Basic Resource Info and define the layer:
+4. In the Basic Resource Info section, enter the following:

     | Field | Value|
     |-----------|------------|